Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students will be able to:

-• Share class, prospectus, class and variation of rights, share certificates, dividend warrants, unclaimed dividends, and the right of shareholders to sue for dividends;
+• Understand share class, prospectus, class and variation of rights, share certificates, dividend warrants, unclaimed dividends, and the right of shareholders to sue for dividends;

-• Transfer and transmission of shares, payment for shares, types of debentures, and the rights of debenture holders will also be covered;
+• Understand transfer and transmission of shares, payment for shares, types of debentures, and the rights of debenture holders;

 • Explore meetings of debenture holders, statutory and general meetings, appointment of auditors, winding-up of companies, and the effect of winding-up orders as per the Companies and Allied Matters Act (CAMA).